reruo321/Cplus_Practice/022-2DArrayOp-Overloading/README.md

       (('RETURN_VALUE').operator[])(m);

-Now, as you can see, 'RETURN_VALUE' is 'RowArray'.
+Now, as you can see, 'RETURN_VALUE' is 'RowArray' object.
 In this time, it will call the operator from 'RowArray' class.
 If you allow it to return int type, the 2D array will finally call its int values.
 Oh, of course, do not forget to check the validity of input row and column arguements!